Meet the People Behind WEX

 Prior to joining WEX, Steve held several senior leadership positions at Bank of America, where he helped lead the transformation of the bank’s ATM, online, and web payment and transfer systems.
 Steve has also held senior positions at NCR Corporation and General Electric, where he led teams developing healthcare, transportation, and financial service innovations, and gained experience in engineering technology, call center systems, manufacturing operations, and continuous improvement.

-Steve serves on the University of Southern Maine’s computer science advisory board.
+Steve is a member of the Wall Street Journal CIO Network and serves on the University of Southern Maine’s computer science advisory board.
 He has a bachelor’s degree and a master’s degree in civil engineering from Brigham Young University and an MBA from Southern Methodist University.

 Since first joining WEX in 1998, Steve Elder has served in a variety of financial leadership roles of increasing responsibility to help the company attain its position as a global leader in corporate payments.

 Over the years, Steve has led the WEX finance team through two international acquisitions, the restructuring of its credit facility several times and the successful execution of the company’s initial public equity and bond offerings.
 During the launch of WEX’s IPO, Steve was charged with oversight of financial modeling for underwriters and maintenance of buy and sell-side analyst relationships.
-Prior to being promoted to his current role, Steve served as vice president of investor relations and treasury.
-As CFO, Steve oversees the company’s overall financial activities, including controllership, tax, treasury, financial analysis, investor relations, internal audit, and financial operations.
+Prior to his current role, Steve served as the company’s chief financial officer where he oversaw the company’s overall financial activities, including controllership, tax, treasury, financial analysis, investor relations, internal audit and financial operations.

 Before joining WEX, Steve served as a senior auditor with Baker Newman & Noyes and Ernst & Young.
 Steve holds a bachelor’s degree in business administration from the University of Maine and a master’s degree in accounting from the University of Rhode Island‘s College of Business Administration.